 Oak is a High-Performance Computing (HPC) storage system available to research groups and projects at Stanford for research data.
-Hosted by the Stanford Research Computing Center (SRCC), Oak provides affordable and scalable storage with a diversity of access methods.
+Hosted by Stanford Research Computing, Oak provides affordable and scalable storage with a diversity of access methods.

 → Click here to order Oak Storage (log in with SUNet ID required)

-- Filespace - PIs/faculty rent disk space in either 10 or 250 TB increments, on a month-to-month basis, which includes access to:
+- Filespace - PIs/faculty rent disk space in either 10 or 250 TB increments on a month-to-month basis.
+Oak storage includes access to:

 → Oak’s shared SSH-based Data Transfer Nodes (DTNs), which accept scp, sftp, rsync or bbcp connections.